Sankarshan-T/Utility-Toolbox/README.md

 # Utility-Toolbox
 A web utility toolbox.
-A single website with multiple small utilities,
+A single website with multiple small utilities.
+A simple, all-in-one web utility toolbox that brings together multiple small, practical tools in one place.
+From unit converters and text cleaners to password generators and random decision  tools, it’s designed to save time and simplify everyday tasks.
+The website is easy to navigate and offers a clean, user-friendly interface.
+Whether you’re a student, developer, or just need a quick solution, Utility-Toolbox has everything you need, all in one spot.